shishircsehstu/iOS_Features/Delegate Vs Notification.md

 ### Delegation
  - Delegation is an iOS application design pattern that is used for 1 to 1 relation or communication one class to another class.
+Delegate is the reference of class which is going to confirm to the protocol.
 ### Notification

 - Notification is used for 1 to many relation or communication.